ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/order-by.md

 - [MergeTree](../../../engines/table-engines/mergetree-family/mergetree.md)
 - [Merge](../../../engines/table-engines/special/merge.md), [Buffer](../../../engines/table-engines/special/buffer.md), and [MaterializedView](../../../engines/table-engines/special/materializedview.md) table engines over `MergeTree`-engine tables

 In `MaterializedView`-engine tables the optimization works with views like `SELECT ...
 FROM merge_tree_table ORDER BY pk`.
 But it is not supported in the queries like `SELECT ...
-FROM view ORDER BY pk` if the view query doesn't have the `ORDER BY` clause.
+FROM view ORDER BY pk` if the view query does not have the `ORDER BY` clause.

 ## ORDER BY Expr WITH FILL Modifier {#orderby-with-fill}